jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 PyScholar is a command line tool written in python that implements a querier and parser for Google Scholar's output.
 This project is inspired by scholar.py, in fact there is a lot of code from that project, the main difference is that scholar.py makes use of the urllib modules, thus, so no javascript, and given that people at big G don't like you to scrape their search results, when the server responses the "I'm not a robot" page, you simply get no output from scholar.py, for a long time.
 Instead PyScholar makes use of selenium webdriver giving the ability to see what's going on and in case the "I'm not a robot" shows up you can simply pass the challenge manually and let the scraper continue his job.

-Also there are some other new features I inclulded from my scholar.py fork, that are: json exporting of the reults, "starting result" option, and the potential ability to get an unlimited number results, even if it seems that results are limited on server-side to approximately one thousand.
+Also there are some other new features I included from my scholar.py fork, that are: json exporting of the results, "starting result" option, and the potential ability to get an unlimited number results, even if it seems that results are limited on server-side to approximately one thousand.

 ### Analysis Notes